SylTi/Tokensale/README.md

 * Set a constant reminder for your Slackbot that there is no “VIP group” and the team will never ask for bitcoin/ether or set up pump groups (see below for GameCrecdits example): https://get.slack.help/hc/en-us/articles/208423427-Set-a-reminder
 * In Slack settings, ensure that email addresses are not displayed.
 * Purchase similar sounding domains and create similar twitter handles if possible.
 Keep an eye out for any fakes.
+* Identify the sale start time (or block number) and provide the smart contract code well prior to the sale.
+* Provide the address to send tx to at least 12 hours prior to the sale.
+This prevents website ddos and also minimizes any scam addresses being posted elsewhere.

 During the tokensale, the Slack will be a major target as phishers will attempt to trick participants to send money to their own address.
 Before it starts you should:
 * Send out an email a day before the ICO clarifying the details of the tokensale and to be aware of phishing attempts.